-For software companies, the BSI Kitemark for compliant software provides independent validation that your software tools support and align to the ISO 19650 series and additional BIM standards.
+For software companies, the BSI Kitemark for BIM Software provides independent validation that your software tools support and align to the ISO 19650 series and additional BIM standards such as DIN SPEC 91391.
 This will give your customers confidence that your software meets internationally recognized best practice for BIM, and that it will help streamline their working practices.

 You will also be required to evidence the security of the software, how you support your software users, resilience software and the underlining Business Management System (BMS).